-North America saw the establishment of The Pebble Group brand and enabled it to diversify and strengthen its service offering.
+Acquisition of Facilisgroup in North America saw the establishment of The Pebble Group brand and enabled it to diversify and strengthen its service offering.
+Admission to AIM.

-assets for Facilisgroup that enable the provision of further recurring revenue services to existing and potential Partners.
+Acquisition of software assets for Facilisgroup that enable the provision of further recurring revenue services to existing and potential Partners.